 Whether you need a visa to live in Portugal depends, of course, on your nationality and passport.
 If you're from an EU country, you can live and work freely in Portugal without any formalities for 90 days.

 Portugal hasn't yet introduced an official visa for digital nomads.
-But the D7 visa is a good residency option for non-Portuguese remote workers who can prove they're able to live on their own income in the country.
+But Portugal D7 visa is a good residency option for non-Portuguese remote workers who can prove they're able to live on their own income in the country.

 It allows you to stay in Portugal for an extended period of time and grants you visa-free access to the rest of the Schengen area.
 You can learn more about the application process on the website of Portugal's official immigration and border services agency, which is known as SEF.